 You will not miss the impressive-looking Sri Kandaswamy Temple, also known as Scott Road due to its location on Jalan Scott (Scott Road).
 Sri Kandaswamy Temple is one of the most prominent Sri Lankan Tamil temples and reputed to be one of the most orthodox temples in Malaysia.

 #9: More Hindu temples to be found on Jalan Scott: Sri Krishna Temple and Sree Veera Hanuman Temple.
 I visited the Hanuman Temple with a photographer friend for street photography in Brickfields a few years ago, and I took this shot during the morning puja.

 If you are not keen on vegetarian fare at Annalakshmi, you could have Indian banana leaf rice at Vishal’s Food & Catering restaurant.
 I have come here for lunch three times, and trust me, it is so good that you wouldn’t bother to walk anymore for all you want to do is call Uber to drive you back to your hotel to sleep! 🙂

 And that pretty much sums up the self-guided walk in Little India Brickfields.
 The walk takes about 2.5 to 3 hours including drink and/or meal break.

 Do remember to bring a hat/cap and a bottle of water, put on some sunscreen, wear sunglasses and a good pair of walking shoes, and you will enjoy your exploration of our Little India in Kuala Lumpur!

 You may download and convert this post into a GPS-guided article.
 For more information, click here.

 Are you planning a trip to Kuala Lumpur?
-How about booking your accommodation here?
+If so, book your accommodation here:

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.